chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 When installing the CCM Service, the default is to use the Fully Qualified Domain Name (FQDN) of the machine that it is being installed on.
 As a result, there is an expectation that the certificate (either the self signed certificate that is created during installation, or the existing certificate which is configured with the [CertifcateThumbprint](#package-parameters-1) parameter) that is used to secure the transport layer of this service, also uses the same FQDN.

-If this is not the case, it will be necessary to use the information the installer about the actual name for the machine that is being used.
+If this is not the case, it will be necessary to provide the information to the package about the actual name for the machine that is being used.
 When using a self signed certificate, this can be specified using the `CertifcateDnsName`, and when using an existing certificate, no additional parameters are required.
 In both cases, it will be necessary to also set the `centralManagementServiceUrl` [configuration parameter](#centralmanagementserviceurl).
 This can be done using the following command:

 ~~~
 choco config set CentralManagementServiceUrl https://<accessible_name_of_machine>:24020/ChocolateyManagementService